Skip to main content

 2. The University recognizes an obligation to provide a free speech area of the University for use by External Users.

-3. As a public entity partially funded by New York State tax dollars, the University will provide a Designated Public Forum to External Users for the exercise of all protected speech, barring reasonable time, place and manner restrictions.
-External Users should request reservation of space as described in the Facilities Use Policy.
+3. As a public entity partially funded by New York State tax dollars, the University will provide a Designated Public Forum to External Users for the exercise of all protected speech, subject to reasonable time, place and manner restrictions.
 Reservations for the designated forum will be addressed on a first-come, first served basis.
 Spontaneous gatherings are exempt from reserving the space but are still regulated by the requirements of this policy and the SUNY Rules for the Maintenance of Public Order.

 4. Revocable Permits are required for External Users representing Non-Commercial Organizations requesting to use any University Facilities.
 Individual External Users are not required to have a revocable permit.
 See Facilities Use Policy.

+5. External Users must request reservation of space using the Notification Form for Use of Designated Public Forum Or Other Public Areas of Grounds 5 days prior to the planned Activity.
 Applications received after 3 pm on a given business day shall be considered as having been received on the morning of the next business day.
-The applicant assumes responsibility for proper and timely completion and delivery of an application to Campus Events and Conference Services.
 The University shall review the application and respond to the applicant within three business days of receipt.

-6. If the application is completed fully and signed by the applicant, and the date and time are available for use, the University shall inform the applicant of its approval to use the designated forum on the date and time so requested.
+6. If the application is completed fully and the date and time are available for use, the University shall inform the applicant of its approval to use the Designated Public Forum on the date and time so requested.

-7. If the application is not complete and/or it is not signed, the University shall return the application to the applicant for completion.
-The three (3) business days' time period will begin running again once the completed and signed application is received by Campus Events and Conference Services.
+7. If the application is not complete the University shall contact the applicant for completion.
+The three (3) business days' time period will begin running again once the completed application is received by Campus Events and Conference Services.

 8. If space is already reserved to its capacity for the date and time requested, or if the date and time requested is during those limited by reasonable time, place and manner restrictions as defined above, the University shall inform the applicant of the same and offer the applicant the next available date and time for the use of the space.